eficode-academy/istio-katas/001-basic-traffic-routing.md

 ```console
 kubectl apply -f 001-basic-traffic-routing/start/name-dr.yaml
 ```
-Applying the destination rule has no effect at this point because the virtual service has not yet been updated to use the subsets.
+Applying the destination rule has no effect at this point because there is no virtual service including the destination rule.

 > :bulb: To avoid 503 errors **always** apply destination rules and changes to
 > destination rules **prior** to changing virtual services.

-- **Create a VirtualService to route ALL traffic to version 1 of the name service**
+- **Create a `VirtualService` to route ALL traffic to version 1 of the name service**

 Create a virtual service called `name-vs.yaml` in